-Here are a few ideas how to use the natural symmetry of the pattern to color Geomegic patterns.
-This approach also works well for any repeatable patterns or mandalas.
+Here are a few ideas how to use the natural symmetry of the pattern to color Geomegic patterns with just 2 colors.

 Using natural symmetry of the pattern